'One of the coldest weeks of the year': Rain buckets down as big chill hits NZ

-Rain is hammering Auckland and other parts of the North Island as New Zealand hunkers down for what forecasters predicted would be "one of the coldest weeks of the year".
+Rain has been hammering Auckland and other parts of the North Island overnight as New Zealand hunkers down for what forecasters predicted would be "one of the coldest weeks of the year".

-The big chill started today with cold south-to-southeast flows that spread north over the South Island.
+The big chill started on Sunday with cold south-to-southeast flows that spread north over the South Island.

 This brought in a significant cold outbreak spreading north over the country, bringing bitterly cold southerly rain to the east of both Islands, as well as snow to low levels for inland parts of the South Island.

-Rain is hammering Auckland this evening, carried through by the southeast flows, and is also forecast to come down in Kaitaia and Whangarei to the north, as well as Hamilton, Rotorua, Tauranga, New Plymouth Palmerston North and Wellington.
+Rain hammered Auckland on Sunday evening, carried through by the southeast flows, and is also forecast to come down in Kaitaia and Whangarei to the north, as well as Hamilton, Rotorua, Tauranga, New Plymouth Palmerston North and Wellington.

 There are heavy snow warnings for inland Canterbury.
 MetService issuing a warning for up to 25cm above 300m in that area for the 25 hours from 1pm on Sunday.
 On Monday, starting as early as 1am, 20cm could fall above 400m in Marlborough south of Ward, Metservice also warns.